Poll: Should I put the Dinobots in my TF Stories? Vote Now!

 Vode An (End of Republic Commando video game retelling) (Coming Soon)

-Figuratively I was a child of two worlds; while I lived in Korea I began watching Super Sentai (SS was called Power Rangers in Korea.
-Why?
-I don't know) as well as continuing to watch Power Rangers.
+I started watching Super Sentai as well as continuing to watch Power Rangers.
 Personally, anything pre-Shinkenger (except for a bit of MagiRanger, Boukenger, Dekaranger and Go-Onger) I like their PR Counterparts better.
-As for Shinkenger and the series after, I like them WAY better than their PR Counterparts.
+As for Shinkenger, Goseiger and Gokaiger; I like them WAY better than their PR Counterparts.